 Tulane WaveMail is one of the university’s official channels for communicating with students.
-All Wavemail accounts feature a 25GB mailbox and enhanced calendar and contact sharing.
+All Wavemail accounts feature a 50GB mailbox and enhanced calendar and contact sharing.

 You can access your Tulane WaveMail email account from anywhere in the world, using any computer with a Web browser at http://outlook.com/tulane.edu.
 Likewise, email clients such as Outlook for Mac or Windows and a large variety of smartphones/tablets can be used for accessing WaveMail.
 Please visit the Tulane Email site at http://tulane.edu/email for further information.

-Students may create personal accounts directly with Box with 5GB of storage.
+Although the Tulane Box environment is only available to faculty and staff, students may create personal accounts directly with Box with 10GB of storage.
 Visit https://www.box.com to set up your box account.
 Please note that the password you set up with Box will not be synced with your Tulane password.